-How To Break Up With Someone Who Did Nothing Wrong
+Here's How To Break Up With Someone Who Didn't Exactly Do Anything Wrong

 Sometimes, things just don't work out.
 When you're trying to figure out how to break up with someone when nothing was exactly wrong with the relationship, you will probably find yourself trying to find a justifiable reason.
 It feels too arbitrary to dump somebody without an explanation, particularly when you did have feelings for them.
 In your head, you might think that this person should be perfect for you; in your heart of hearts, you know that they aren't right.
 When you're about to break up with someone, you need to listen to what your intuition is telling you.
 You probably know, deep down, why this isn't right.